 - Kailash paid Leo Rs.
 5 lakhs for professional consulting on July 1st, 2021, under section 194J.

-- Say Leo did not file his ITR for the past financial year 2017-2018 - this means that Section 206AB applies.
+- Say Leo did not file his ITRs for the last two assessment years, and his total TDS and TCS in each year exceeded Rs.
+50,000.
+In that case, Section 206AB applies.

 - The TDS rate under section 194J is 10%.